General Learning of the Electric Response of Inorganic Materials: Theory

 \subsection{From linear dielectric response to spectra}

 The frequency-dependent dielectric tensor can be decomposed into electronic and ionic parts.
-At high frequency (well above phonon energies and below interband transitions) the response is purely electronic, $\boldsymbol\varepsilon_\infty=\varepsilon_0(\mathbf I+\boldsymbol\chi^{(1)})$, which we compute from $\boldsymbol\alpha$.
-At low frequency the \emph{ionic} contribution from infrared-active phonons adds a resonant term, schematically
+At high frequency (well above phonon energies and below interband transitions), the response is purely electronic, $\boldsymbol\varepsilon_\infty=\varepsilon_0(\mathbf I+\boldsymbol\alpha)$, which we compute from the electronic polarisability $\boldsymbol\alpha$.
+At low frequency, the \emph{ionic} contribution from infrared-active phonons adds a resonant term, schematically